 So, Vedanta can never empirically prove that reality is non-dual and that all objects only exist within consciousness.
 But neither can science ever verify that all objects reside outside of consciousness because we are all using the same sense instruments to measure experience and don't have an independent means of knowledge to compare them with.
 Thus, trying to scientifically show proof of non-duality is a non-starter because non-duality isn't something that can be tested.
 That said, if we apply the principle of Occam's razor to both duality and non-duality (the idea that given one or more hypotheses consistent with the available data, the hypothesis with the fewest new assumptions will be the preferred), non-duality certainly looks interesting and explains a lot about nature, including that “hard problem”—how consciousness evolved from inert matter (it didn't).

-Vedanta can only ever prove that experience is non-dual through the use of words and logic that makes use of negation and our own experience to arrive at a conclusion.
-Thus, scripture can only ever be “the finger pointing at the moon and not the moon itself.”
+Vedanta can only ever prove that experience is non-dual through the use of words and logic and our own experience.
+Scripture can only ever be “the finger pointing at the moon and not the moon itself.”
 That said, Vedanta isn't really about proving anything but instead, disproving that which obscures the truth.
 It indirectly shows with teachings such as the three states of existence (waking, dreaming, sleeping) that awareness is the only true constant and that everything else is superimposed.
 The Mandukya Upanishad with Karika is one of the principal Vedantic texts that delves deeply into such philosophical matters.

-Lastly, the ultimate aim of Vedanta isn't to prove that reality is non-dual but that the essence of what you are is unchanging, unbounded, eternal awareness and not the limited mind-body you believe yourself to be.
-By itself, the topic of non-duality amounts to little more than a clever intellectual concept.
+Lastly, the ultimate aim of Vedanta isn't to prove that reality is non-dual but that the essence of what you are is unchanging, unbounded, eternal awareness and not the limited body-mind you believe yourself to be.
+By itself, the topic of non-duality amounts to little more than a philosophical exercise.
 In other words, non-duality isn’t the end but only a means to reducing our sense of limitation.